ycexiao/scikit-package/docs/source/tutorials/tutorial-manuscript.rst

 Overview
 --------

-This is a tutorial for using ``scikit-package-manuscript``.
-The following steps can help you to learn to use
+This is a tutorial for using ``scikit-package-manuscript`` template, which provides the command

 .. code-block:: bash

 	package create manuscript

-to create a manuscript directory with a customized LaTeX repository.
+in ``scikit-package`` to create a manuscript directory with a customized LaTeX repository.

+The tutorial is divided into two steps.

+- You will learn how to create an environment for ``scikit-package`` in :ref:`manuscript-create-the-environment`.
+- You will try the command ``package create manuscript`` and learn the prompt interface in :ref:`manuscript-run-the-command`.

+We strongly recommend that you read through :ref:`manuscript-customize-latex-repo` to unleash the full potential of ``scikit-package-mansucript``.

 How does ``scikit-package-manuscript`` benefit the manuscript writing process?